Supercharge Production ML With BentoML and Arize AI

 - Performance Monitors:

 Model performance monitors indicate how your model performs in production.
-Measure model performance with an evaluation metric via daily or hourly checks on metrics such as Accuracy, Recall, Precision, F1, MAE, MAPE, and more.
+Measure model performance with an evaluation metric via daily or hourly checks on metrics such as Accuracy, Recall, Precision, F1 score, MAE, MAPE, and more.

 - Drift Monitors: